dkeparute/Personal-portfolio/README.md

 # Portfolio
 ## About

-This is one of the projects for the Javascript trainings.
+This is my personal portfolio where you can find my current works.

 ![Portfolio](./img/portfolio/pvz.png)